Archibald Prize: History and controversies

-The prize has attracted a good deal of controversy and several court cases.
+The prize has attracted numerous controversies and several court cases.
 The most famous was in 1943, when William Dobell's winning painting, Mr Joshua Smith, a portrait of fellow artist Joshua Smith, was challenged because of claims it was a caricature rather than a portrait.

 Max Meldrum criticised the 1938 Archibald Prize winner, Nora Heysen, saying that women could not be expected to paint as well as men.
 Heysen was the first woman to win the Archibald Prize, with a portrait of Madame Elink Schuurman, the wife of the Consul General for the Netherlands.

 In 1953, several art students, including John Olsen, protested against William Dargie's winning portrait, the seventh time he had been awarded the prize.
 One protester tied a sign around her dog which said "Winner Archibald Prize – William Doggie".
 Dargie went on to win the prize again in 1956.

 On becoming prime minister in 1972, Gough Whitlam commissioned his friend Clifton Pugh to paint the official portrait.
 Normally the Australian Parliament Historical Memorial Committee would have commissioned a portrait.
 Pugh's portrait of Whitlam won the 1972 Archibald Prize.

 In 1975, John Bloomfield's portrait of Tim Burstall was disqualified on the grounds that it had been painted from a blown up photograph, rather than from life.
 The prize was then awarded to Kevin Connor.
 In 1983, John Bloomfield sued for the return of the 1975 prize which was unsuccessful.
 As a result of the controversy, the application form for the Archibald Prize was modified to make it clear that the subject must be painted from life.
 Bloomfield later claimed that Eric Smith's winning 1981 portrait of Rudy Komon was painted from a photograph taken in 1974.
 This claim was refuted by Smith and Komon and the Trustees agreed with the artist and the complaint was dismissed on 23 September 1983.